WordPress Permalinks Settings and Custom URL Structure

 Permalinks are one of those terms that many bloggers use on an everyday basis, but not many of them understand them completely.
 They are very important, and even before starting a blog, you should think about the best structure for your site.
-But before you can customize them properly, you should know what permalink are and how they affect a site.
+But before you can customize them properly, you should know what permalink are and how they affect a blog.

 Those types of URLs that lead to posts, pages, categories, tags, images, and other content on your site are unique to each website and page on it.
 As they should be infinite and never changed, they are called permalinks (short for permanent links).